What is a Registered Clinicial Counsellor?

 Our Counsellors can help you with Stress Management, treatment of Anxiety and Depression to coping with Loss & Grieving.
 Our Counsellors have specialized training in Relationship Counselling, Trauma * Chronic pain * Major life changes * Depression * Addictions.

-Professional counselling is effective because it allows you time and space to work through your personal or relational issues in a safe, nonjudgmental fashion.
+Professional counselling allows you time and space to work through your personal or relational issues in a professional, nonjudgmental and therapeutic manner.
 A clinical counsellor will assist you to think more clearly about decisions or responses to a particular situation or event.
 They will help you to understand your own responses, thoughts and feelings.
 With awareness you can develop tools and skills that can support the process of change.
 A Registered Clinical Counsellor can assist you to understand your personal issues and concerns, to promote self-growth, improve interpersonal relationships, and enhance self-awareness.

 Do you feel caught in old unproductive patterns of behaviour, not knowing how to get out?